 “Act like a complete asshole when I should have been happy for you—feeling resentment because I feel like you’re getting your happy ending before I get mine.”
-He was about to put his bottle to his mouth when he stopped and turned to glare at me.
+He’s about to put his bottle to his mouth, but he stops and turns to glare at me.

 “Yes.”
-That answer threw him for a loop and he was momentarily taken aback.
+That answer throws him for a loop and he’s momentarily taken aback.

 “Do you realize how ridiculous that is?”
 I’ve heard that a lot today.

 “Man, you got real problems.
 I thought you were seeing a psychiatrist.
 Flynn?
-What the hell is that guy doing for you?”
-He says, finally taking that drink of his beer.
+What the hell is that guy doing for you?” he asks, finally taking that drink of his beer.

 “Well there’s something new.”
 He’s looking at me weird.